Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 Going above this threshold is fine, but do know that this will dilute the link equity distributed among the linked pages.

 If you’re interested in learning more, we crafted a comprehensive resource on how many internal links per page are enough.
-We explored various perspectives, considered reasons to minimize linking, and discussed the relationship between link count and crawl efficiency.

 8. Orphan Pages